sfinlon/cif-docker/README.md

 bash runit.sh
 ```

-# Get an interactive shell onto the container:
+# Get an interactive shell if the container is already running:
 ```
 docker exec -it cifv3 /bin/bash
 ```